-Daniel K. Osborne (40), has been Managing Member of Vantage Pointe Capital, LLC, an investment advisory firm that serves as the general partner of Vantage Pointe Capital Partners LP, since February 2003.
+Daniel K. Osborne (41), has been a director of the Company since 2005.
+Mr. Osborne has been Managing Member of Vantage Pointe Capital, LLC, an investment advisory firm that serves as the general partner of Vantage Pointe Capital Partners LP, since February 2003.
 Prior to founding Vantage Pointe Capital, LLC in 2003, Mr. Osborne was a private investor and co-founder of Apex Mortgage Capital, Inc. He was the company's Chief Operating Officer and Chief Financial Officer from September 1997 to September 2001.
 Mr. Osborne was also a Managing Director of Trust Company of The West from July 1994 to December 2001.
 Mr. Osborne began his career with Deloitte & Touche, LLP.
 He holds a B.S. degree in accounting from Arizona State University.

-Eric P. Von der Porten (47), has been a director of the Company since May 2002.
+Eric P. Von der Porten (48), has been a director of the Company since May 2002.
 Since 1997, Mr. Von der Porten has served as the managing member of Leeward Investments, LLC, the general partner of Leeward Capital, L.P.
 Mr. Von der Porten earned an A.B. from the University of Chicago and an M.B.A. from the Stanford Graduate School of Business.